 How Valid Is The Sustainable Use Model?

-Sustainable use means the use of components of biological diversity in a way and at a rate that does not lead to the long-term decline of biological diversity, thereby maintaining its potential to meet the needs and aspirations of present and future generations.
-From the Convention on Biological Diversity (CBD) 1992.
+The accepted definition of sustainable use is, “Sustainable use means the use of components of biological diversity in a way and at a rate that does not lead to the long-term decline of biological diversity, thereby maintaining its potential to meet the needs and aspirations of present and future generations”, which comes from the Convention on Biological Diversity (CBD) 1992.
+In reality, decades of evidence exists of the long term decline in biodiversity.
+It is obvious that species won’t be around to ‘meet the needs and aspirations of future generations’, but this is being conveniently ignored to satisfy the need for ‘economic growth’, including growth under the guise of ‘global development aid’, namely Aid for Trade.

 In relation to the global trade in endangered species, we lack any transparent evidence that the sustainable use model is working to conserve endangered species.
-Defenders of the model endlessly cite crocodiles and vicunas, but CITES lists nearly 36,000 species, not just those two.
+Defenders of the model endlessly cite crocodiles and vicunas, but CITES lists nearly 40,000+ species, not just those two.
 Evidence needs to be systemic, comprehensive and independently verifiable, none of which is currently the case.

 When attending CITES CoP 18 we observed that trade analytics for the legal trade in endangered species are not discussed.
 Participants talk about the sustainable use model as a way to conserve species, but no one actually acknowledges that this proof doesn’t exist.
 It feels very much like the situation highlighted by Dutch historian Rutger Bregman when he was invited to attend the 2019 World Economic Forum in Davos; whilst there he observed that there was only one panel at Davos dedicated to the topic of tax avoidance, “It feels like I’m at a firefighters’ conference and no one’s allowed to speak about water”.

-Debunking Sustainable Use Report
+2020 Debunking Sustainable Use Report

-Nature Needs More decided to dig deeper into the magical claims of the ‘win-win-win’ sustainable use model and highlight how the current institutional settings continue to preference economic growth over both ecological sustainability and social justice outcomes.
 Our Debunking Sustainable Use Report 2020 focuses on the international trade in endangered wildlife and how the lack of effective regulation under CITES and the tacit tolerance of the illegal wildlife trade combine to ridicule any claims of sustainability.

 This focus goes beyond dealing with the rampant illegal trade, it sits squarely in the management, regulation and resourcing of the legal trade system.
 There needs to be definitive proof that the sustainable use model works for each and every species before trade is allowed to continue.
 This also means that sustainable use as a basis for global development aid needs to be addressed, as it further increases the pressure on wildlife and protected areas.
 The strategy of selling off endangered species solely as a means of poverty alleviation in developing countries cannot be ignored and alternative models, such as a Basic Income, must be considered.